 Is everyone in the same room or different rooms?

-Some people meet in the same room initially to go over all the issues and then meet with the mediator separately for the negotiations.
+Some people meet in the same room initially to go over all the issues, then meet with the mediator separately for negotiations.

-Others prefer to meet via an online forum based on distance or work schedules.
+Others prefer to meet online based on distance or work schedules.

 Based upon the circumstances of your case, a determination will be made that best promotes open communication and compromise.